carryprotocol/carry-token-crowdsale/README.md

     PRIVATE_KEY="..."
 ACCESS_TOKEN="..." npx truffle deploy --network demo

+Note that `PRIVATE_KEY` can contain multiple private keys separated by whitespace.

 You must be able to find transactions made by your account from [Etherscan][Ropsten].